 Scotland's sixth city and the largest settlement and administrative centre of Stirling Council Area, Stirling lies between the River Forth and the prominent 122m (400 feet) high crag on top of which sits Stirling Castle.
 Situated midway between the east and west coasts of Scotland at the lowest crossing point on the River Forth, it was for long a place of great strategic significance.
 To hold Stirling was to hold Scotland.

-- The transcription of the section for Stirling from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Stirling from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 A fuller history of Stirling is also available there.